Annefa04/EBazzar/README.md

 All these interactions are handled using JavaScript's fetch() function and the responses are processed dynamically to update the user interface.

+### 2) Vendor Frontend
+   The vendor‑owner frontend is a web application that empowers individual stall owners to manage every stage of their online bazaar presence.
+After authentication, a vendor lands on an intuitive dashboard that immediately greets them by name and lists all incoming pre‑orders filtered to their Vend_ID.

+One of the core functions is the real-time preorder queue.
+Orders arrive with the status Pending and are displayed in a Bootstrap‑styled table.
+Vendors can update the status of each order using action buttons such as "Preparing", "Ready for Pickup", or "Rejected".
+These buttons trigger a fetch() POST request to /updateItemStatus, which ensures that riders and customers receive live updates on order progress.

+The frontend communicates with the backend by calling dedicated REST API endpoints.
+For example:

+   > To authenticate the vendor, it sends a POST request to /api/loginvendor with the vendor’s email and password.
+On success, it stores vendName and vendId in localStorage.

+   > To fetch the list of preorders assigned to the logged-in vendor, it sends a GET request to /vendor/viewOrderVendor?vendId=....
+The response contains a JSON object with an array of order items filtered by that vendor ID.

+   > To update the status of a specific order item (e.g., "Preparing", "Ready for Pickup", or "Rejected"), the vendor UI sends a POST request to /updateItemStatus with the body parameters orderItemId and status.

+All these interactions are handled using JavaScript’s fetch() function.
+The frontend processes the responses dynamically, refreshing the table and displaying alerts without reloading the page.
+Vendor login persistence is maintained using localStorage, and each operation is secured by backend session validation (vendId), ensuring that vendors can only manage their own orders.

+### 3) Rider Frontend

 # Database Design
 ## Entity-Relationship Diagram (ERD)
 ![eBazaar ERD](ERDeBazaar.jpg)